 Candied Orange Slices

 I’ve made candied lemon peel before and used them to top my vanilla cupcakes with lemon cream cheese frosting.

 I enjoyed them so much that I thought I do the same but with orange instead.
-I have a brownie recipe coming soon and these oranges slices will be the perfect topping.
+I used them to garnish chocolate orange brownies and it was a smashing hit.

 The process is simple but it does take a while.
 First, you boil the slices.
 Then, you simmer them in sugar water that will turn to syrup.
 It takes close to one hour for the water to reduce and become syrupy.